aarnphm/tinymorph/docs/content/SRS/SRS.md

 ### 15.1 Access Requirements

-SR-AC1.
-The application will use secure environment variables to manage configuration settings that include sensitive information.
+SR-AC1: The application should implement security measures to protect any server-side configuration or operational settings.

-Rationale: Managing settings through environment variables keeps sensitive information out of the codebase, reducing the risk of exposure and enhancing security.
+Rationale: While the application primarily operates locally without storing sensitive user data, ensuring the security of server-side configurations is crucial to prevent unauthorized access and maintain the integrity of the application's operations.

 ### 15.2 Integrity Requirements